leegee1080/3DprinterOS_Driver_Install/README.md

 4. ssh each ip then login, paste each code, make a log line, and move on to the next IP
 5. save log lines to file
 6. exit script

+Instructions for use:
+Fill the two text files in the 'userfiles' folder.
+Run __main__.py